Social Board a model to contrast social exclusion, the case of Prato

 Framework SIA / REI “Social Board” of the Prato Territorial Area

-Funding FSE – PON Inclusion: Interventions in favor of social inclusion
+Funding FSE – PON Inclusion: Interventions in favour of social inclusion

 Context